 Advice and Tips // 02 January 2020

-We would suggest servicing your vehicle ideally once a year, especially if yours is over 3 years old.
+We would suggest servicing your car or van ideally once a year, especially if it’s over 3 years old.

 You might think that a MOT and a service look at the same parts of your vehicle, this is not the case.